Phase space analysis of $f(R)$ cosmologies: revisiting attractor-to-GR: Scalar Sector for Positive-Power Corrections in f(R)

-We will mainly pay attention to vacuum solutions, i.e - solutions without matter.
+In this section we will only look at vacuum solutions, i.e - solutions without matter.
 Varying the action (\ref{7}) with respect to the metric gives the gravitational field equations.
 In a flat isotropic and homogeneous space-time,

 these boil down to two equations (the Friedmann equation and the acceleration equation).
 On the other hand, varying the action with respect to the scalar field $\sigma$ gives its equation of motion.
 Of these three equations, only two are independent.
 We will choose to work with the Friedmann equation and the equation of motion of $\sigma$ :